 (or knowing about the numbers should not be embarrassing)

 I know, looking and knowing about these numbers can be scary sometimes, embarrassing even, but knowing about them is what will actually help us look our best.
 Remember that it is not about how big or small the numbers are, that is not the agenda here.
 The agenda is to be realistic about ourselves and get the size that works perfectly with and for us.
 Nothing looks and feels better than clothes that fits right like a glove.
-Do consider getting some of your special pieces tailored as well, so you can maximize the fit for you.
+Do consider getting some of your special pieces tailored to your fit as well especially if customizing them will help make the dress more flattering for you.

 Shapes, colors and patterns